 BLOCKCHAIN.
 OH MY!

-I like that mainstream has finally caught on to the things I’ve been touting just under a decade ago, or at least there’s a wave of mainstreamers who feel that if they start tweeting, and posting on medium, LinkedIN, Facebook, Instagram, Youtube, Vimeo, Snapchat Patreon and so on, that they’d be able to brand themselves as an online influencer.
+I like that mainstream has finally caught on to the things I’ve been touting just under a decade ago.
+At least there’s a wave of mainstreamers who feel that if they start tweeting, and posting on medium, LinkedIN, Facebook, Instagram, YouTube, Vimeo, Snapchat, Patreon, VSCO, Tik Tok and so on, that they’d be able to brand themselves as an online influencer.
 I know I’ve left out some platforms but that’s because I haven’t been keeping up.
 Because, you know. #Burnout.
-Early adopter burnout is something that mainstreamers may never really contract, despite their needing to “unplug” and make a huge announcement about it on Facebook.
+Early adopter burnout is something that mainstreamers may never really contract, despite their need to “unplug” and make a huge announcement about it on Facebook.

 And what’s up with the twitter follower to following stats ratio?
 And the crazy Instagram follow to following ratio?
 Are people still paying for followers?
 Thank goodness Twitter ceased to integrate Klout.